Magnus Midtbø

 Magnus Rognan Midtbø (born 18 September 1988) is a Norwegian rock climber, former competition climber, and YouTube video blogger.
 He was born in Bergen, Norway.
 He retired from competition climbing in 2017.

 Climbing career

 Rock climbing

-Midtbø started climbing in 2000 at 12 years of age after his mother enrolled him in a class.
+Midtbø started climbing in 2000 after his mother enrolled him in a class.
 After just one year of climbing, he won the Norwegian Youth Championship, and a year later, in 2002, he on-sighted his first sport climbing route Øgletryne at the Sageveggen rock wall, near Bergen.